ADLINK-IST/opensplice/docs/html/TunerGuide/_sources/preface.txt

 Conventions
 ***********

-The icons shown below are used in PrismTech product documentation to help readers to quickly identify information relevant to their specific use of Vortex OpenSplice.
+The icons shown below are used in the Vortex product documentation to help readers to quickly identify information relevant to their specific use of Vortex OpenSplice.